 Hammann says his company worked with one bearing manufacturer to develop bearings with less eccentricity so the bearings would give better readings on their test equipment.

-At the original equipment level, the use of aluminum main and rod bearings is growing for a variety of reasons.
+At the original equipment level, the use of aluminum main and rod bearings is now universal for a variety of reasons.
 One is that aluminum bearings are less expensive to manufacturer than bimetal or trimetal copper/lead bearings.
 Switching to aluminum also gets rid of lead, which is an environmental concern for manufacturers.
 But there are many other reasons, too.

 "Overplated bearings tend to trap and hold dirt that can score the crankshaft.
 But aluminum bearings tend to flush out debris rather than hold it.
 Aluminum bearing alloys also contain silicone which helps resist seizure and actually polishes the crank.